larrycameron80/visit/src/doc/cli_manual/functions.rst

   RemoveOperator(index, all) -> integer

-all : AMBIGUOUS
+all : integer
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

-index : AMBIGUOUS
+index : integer
     The zero-based integer index into a plot's operator list that specifies which operator is to be deleted.